thosangs/dbt_incremental_agg/README.md

 - **Merge Strategy**: DuckDB's `merge` statement efficiently handles incremental updates with sliding window (no more manual upserts! 🎉)
 - **Parquet Reading**: Native support for reading Parquet files directly with `read_parquet()` function (no Spark needed! ✨)
 - **Parquet Writing**: Native support for writing Parquet files with `COPY ...
 TO` statement (partitioning made easy 🗂️)
-- **Data Repartitioning**: Efficient repartitioning of monthly Parquet files into daily partitions using DuckDB (because daily partitions = faster queries 🚀)
+- **Data Generation**: Efficient generation and partitioning of store transaction data into daily partitions using DuckDB (because daily partitions = faster queries 🚀)
 - **Python Models**: Native support for Python models that execute in the same process as dbt (no external cluster needed! 🐍)
   - **Pandas UDFs**: Row-level transformations using pandas `.apply()` (familiar pandas API)
   - **PyArrow UDFs**: Batch processing using PyArrow RecordBatchReader for memory-efficient operations (handle datasets larger than RAM! 💪)